The ocean floor holds roughly three million shipwrecks. For at least a million of those people, we still don’t know exactly what happened to them.

 Conclusion

-The pattern across these ten zones is consistent: ships disappear because of overwhelming natural forces, acute geographical constraints, or human failure—criminal or operational.
 Rogue waves, typhoons, unmapped reefs, piracy, poor design, navigational error.
-The “mystery” usually evaporates when you examine the evidence.
+The “mystery” usually disappears once you actually look at the evidence.

-The history of losses in these waters should not be treated as unsolved riddles.
 It is empirical data.
-The ocean is powerful, indifferent, and complex.
-Respecting that reality and applying technological safeguards informed by past tragedies can make future voyages safer.
-The goal is not conquering the ocean—it is learning to move through it with informed caution rather than reckless confidence or superstitious fear.
+The ocean is powerful, indifferent, and endlessly complex.
+Respecting that fact and using technology informed by past disasters can help keep future voyages safer.
+The point isn’t to conquer the ocean—it’s to navigate it with informed caution instead of reckless confidence or superstitious dread.